 We wish you a merry Christmas

 and a happy new year!

-I’ve been accused of being tone deaf, but was determined to set a good example for my kids.
-I exuberantly sang the first few words until realizing I was solo—my choiring elves just stood there with eyes wide open and mouths frozen shut.
+My family swears I’m tone deaf but I was determined to set a good example for the kids.
+I exuberantly sang the first few words until realizing I was solo—my elves just stood there with wide open eyes and mouths frozen shut.
 I had no choice but to finish on my own, tone deaf and all.
 That’s when I saw tears in Tom’s eyes.

 Oh, dear.
 Was my voice that bad, or was our mission just one big flop?

-I decided to quickly explain that we were the elves responsible for the nightly gifts, hand Tom the tray of cookies, and leave.
-After all, it was Christmas Eve and here we were intruding on his very tender emotions.
+Quickly, I decided to introduce ourselves and explain that we were responsible for the secret gifts, hand Tom the cookies, and leave as quick as possible.
+After all, it was Christmas Eve and here we were intruding on his undoubtedly tender emotions.

 But I soon discovered I had nothing to fear at all.
-Tom was crying because he loved the nightly gifts, and now they were coming to an end!
-It turned out not only did he enjoy the element of surprise, but the nightly anticipation was a wonderful respite from the constant sadness.
+Tom was crying because the nightly gifts gave him something to look forward to, and now they were coming to an end!
+Mission accomplished.